ResidentMario/geoplot/CONTRIBUTING.md

 ## Documentation

 Documentation is provided via `sphinx`.
-To regenerate the documentation from the current source in one shot, navigate to the `docs` folder and run `make docs`.
+To regenerate the documentation from the current source in one shot, navigate to the `docs` folder and run `make html`.
 Alternatively, to regenerate a single specific section, see the following section.

 ### Static example images